John Oliver: Views

-Oliver was opposed to Brexit, writing multiple pieces about it and calling it "painful, it's pointless, and most of you didn't even agree to run it; you were just signed up by your dumbest friend".
+Oliver was opposed to Brexit.
 He stated that it was "sad" to consider that his children with British citizenship would not experience the benefits of the EU.
 He has been particularly critical of the Conservative Party and of its former leader Boris Johnson's premiership.
 He also criticised the Royal Family's secrecy concerning their wealth, calling them "a freeloading multimillionaire family exempt from paying most taxes" and stating that "the Royal Family's wealthunlike its gene poolis massive".
 He supports abolishing the British monarchy and making Britain a republic, and declined an OBE.
 On a September 2022 episode of Late Night with Seth Meyers, he said he declined it because he did not want his name being associated with the words "British Empire" and expressed distaste for the British class system.

 Oliver favoured Joe Biden for president in the 2020 election and celebrated Biden's victory over Donald Trump.
 He warned that "more than 70 million people voted for [Trump] and everything he said and stands for, and that is something we are going to have to reckon with for the foreseeable future".
 He has been strongly critical of Trump and the Republican Party, later endorsing Kamala Harris for president in the 2024 election.
 Politico argued that Oliver criticised liberal politicians as much as those on the right.